apache/apisix/docs/en/latest/FAQ.md

 }'
 ```

-Then test it to see if it works：
+To test this serverless Plugin:

 ```shell
 curl -i -H 'Host: foo.com' http://127.0.0.1:9080/hello
 ```

-The response body should be:
+The response should be:

 ```
 HTTP/1.1 301 Moved Permanently